 Aside from the negatives of not building from scratch, below are a few positives:

 - People want to hear from you.
-This may sound like a no-brainer, but if people are signing up fro your mailing list in one way, shape, or form, it means that they want to hear from your brand.
+This may sound like a no-brainer, but if people are signing up for your mailing list in one way, shape, or form, it means that they want to hear from your brand.
 If they like the products and services you offer and have already interacted with your brand, you are in the best position possible to reach out via email with promotions, news, special offers, and events.

 - Don’t underestimate the value of repeat customers.
 The people who have already interacted with (often repeat customers) are 24-45% of a successful business’ base.
 That means the people who give you their contact info are going to be some of the most influential members of your own business success.
 It is important not to underestimate building your list out of customers or prospects who have interacted with your brand organically!

 The How-To: Building Your List from Scratch

-Get Permission: At Point of Sale
+1. Get Permission: At Point of Sale

-Get Permission: At First Landing
+2. Get Permission: At First Landing

-Get Permission: On your Blog
+3. Get Permission: On Your Blog

-Get Permission: On Social Media
+4. Get Permission: On Social Media

-Make it Exclusive
+5. Make it Exclusive

 Don’t just say your emails are for exclusive members—actually make it exclusive.
 In other words, if you are going to provide incentives or host events that are exclusive to your mailing list, be true to your word and do not make it available for anyone who performs a coupon Google search.
 By making your emails more valuable you allow more people to see the importance of actually joining (and staying) on your mailing list.

 I was at a Chicago brewery recently, and they had postcards sitting on the table.
-You could write a post card to someone and they would stamp and mail it for you if you signed up for their mailing list and gave them an in-store review.
+You could write a postcard to someone and they would stamp and mail it for you if you signed up for their mailing list and gave them an in-store review.
 I was so impressed by their creativity and joined their email list without hesitation.

-What has been your biggest hurdle in growing your email-marketing mailing list?
+What has been your biggest hurdle in growing your email marketing mailing list?
 Let us know in the comments section below!